Zmanim: Daybreak

-One does not use tallit and tefillin before misheyakir (משיכיר).
+Misheyakir

+After daybreak, there is a time known as misheyakir, "when one can recognize [another person four cubits away]."
+This is the earliest time to wear tzitzit and tefillin (though ex post facto, if one did so after Alot Hashachar, he fulfilled his obligation).

+Misheyakir is generally calculated relative to season and place, and because there are no Talmudic or early sources as to when this time occurs, there are a wide range of opinions.
+Most calculate it based on when the sun is somewhere between 10.2-11.5 degrees below the horizon, but there are opinions that make it as late as 6 degrees.

 Sunrise

-Sunrise (הַנֵץ הַחַמָּה, Hanetz Hachamah) refers to when the ball of the sun rises above the horizon.
+Sunrise (הָנֵץ הַחַמָּה, Hanetz Hachamah) refers to when the ball of the sun rises above the horizon.
 It is preferable to pray the morning Shema just before this time and begin the Amidah just afterwards, and praying this way is known as vatikin.
 Most mitzvot that must be performed during the day (such as the Four Species or Hallel) should be done after this time ab initio.

 Sof Zman Kriyat Shema

 Sof Zman Kriyat Shema (סוֹף זְמַן קְרִיאַת שְׁמַע) means "end of the time to say the [morning] Shema."
 This is three halachic hours into the day.
 These hours are variable/seasonal hours and refer to one twelfth of the time between daybreak and nightfall (according to the Magen Avraham) or one twelfth of the time between sunrise and sunset (according to the Vilna Gaon).